-Find an AMI - Amazon Elastic Compute Cloud
+Find an AMI that meets the requirements for your EC2 instance - Amazon Elastic Compute Cloud

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

 An AMI includes the components and applications, such as the operating system and type of root volume, required to launch an instance.
-To launch an instance that meets your needs, you must find an AMI that meets your needs.
+To launch an instance, you must find an AMI that meets your needs.

 When selecting an AMI, consider the following requirements you might have for the instances that you want to launch:

-• The Region – AMI IDs are unique to each Amazon Region.
+• The Amazon Region of the AMI as AMI IDs are unique to each Region.

-• The root device type: Amazon EBS or instance store
+• The root device type (for example, Amazon EBS or instance store).

 There are various ways to find an AMI that meets your needs.
-This topic describes how to find an AMI using the Amazon EC2 console, Amazon CLI, Amazon Tools for Windows PowerShell, and Amazon Systems Manager.
+You can find an AMI using the Amazon EC2 console, Amazon CLI, Amazon Tools for Windows PowerShell, and Amazon Systems Manager.

 You can find AMIs using the Amazon EC2 console.
 You can select from the list of AMIs when you use the launch instance wizard to launch an instance, or you can search through all available AMIs using the Images page.